 Don't use high heat with it.
 (This one's kind of a bummer, since high heat makes unbelievable pizza pies!)

-If you leave your stone in the oven, remove it for the self-cleaning cycle.
+If you leave your Pizza Stone in the oven, remove it for the self-cleaning cycle.
 With the drastic temperature changes, you're asking for trouble.

 Are Pizza Stones Worth This Kind Of Kid-Glove Treatment?